Zilog Z8000: Introduction

 In June 1978, while Shima was still working on the design of the Z8000, Intel introduced the Intel 8086.
 Zilog had missed its chance to be the first company with a new, dedicated 16-bit design.
-In some ways the 8086 was similar to the Z8000, including the use of segmented memory, but in general it was a less advanced design with fewer processor registers and a much smaller maximum memory of 1 megabyte rather than the 8000's 8 MB.
+In some ways, the 8086 was similar to the Z8000, including the use of segmented memory, but in general it was a less advanced design with fewer processor registers and a much smaller maximum memory of 1 megabyte rather than the 8000's 8 MB.

 It was not until early 1979 that production samples of the Z8000 were released.
 Zilog stated that the Z8001 and Z8002 were merely differently packaged versions of the same Z8000 chip, "the difference being achieved by a bonding option during manufacture".

-Even with 48 pins, there were not enough connections to allow for a complete 16-bit data bus and 24-bit address bus, as that would leave only 8 free pins, which is not nearly enough for various other interfacing needs like power, clocks and interrupts.
-To address this, the Z8001 multiplexed the address and data pins together.
-During a memory cycle, the address is presented early in the T1 cycle, then captured by a transparent latch.
+Even with 48 pins, there were not enough connections to allow for a complete 16-bit data bus and 24-bit address bus, as that would leave only 8 free pins, which is not nearly enough for various other interfacing needs like power, clocks, and interrupts.
+To handle this, the Z8001 multiplexed the address and data pins together.
+During a memory cycle, the address is presented early in the T1 cycle, then captured by a transparent latch such as a 74LS373.
 The data is later transferred in the middle of T3, matching the timing of a non-multiplexed bus.

 Zilog already had a strategy to deal with this problem, the Zilog 8010 memory controller.
 The 8010 automatically folded the 7 and 16-bit parts of the address back together into a single 23-bit address, as well as offering a number of memory mapping features that made it useful for supporting multitasking and virtual memory.
 However, the 8010 was not ready when the 8001 was introduced.
 This meant that for 18 months, Intel had a single-chip solution that could access 1 MB, while the 8000 series was still practically limited to 64 kB.
-The 8010 was eventually released almost a year later, and even then it required two chips to do what the 8086 did with one.
+The 8010 was eventually released almost a year later, and even then, it required two chips to do what the 8086 did with one.

-The delays with the 8010 was particularly hurtful.
+The delays with the 8010 were particularly hurtful.
 In September 1979, Motorola introduced the Motorola 68000, which had a complete 24-bit address bus, which allowed it to access up to 16 MB without segmentation.
 It also offered all of the features Zilog advertised as being more advanced than the 8086, such as more registers and a wide set of addressing modes.
 The market generally chose Intel for lower-end offerings and the 68000 for the high-end.
 Shima left the company to return to Japan in 1980, and Faggin left shortly thereafter.